apache/inlong-website/docs/development/binary_protocol/tubemq_binary.md

 ### Consumer consumption interaction diagram

-Consumer uses a total of 7 pairs of instructions: registering with the Master, heartbeat, and deregistering; registering with the Broker, deregistering, heartbeat, pulling messages, and confirming messages.
-The registration and deregistration with the Broker use the same command name with different status codes to identify and distinguish different operations:
+Consumer uses a total of 8 pairs of instructions: registering with the Master, heartbeat, and deregistering; registering with the Broker, deregistering, heartbeat, pulling messages, and confirming messages; the registration and deregistration with the Broker use the same command name with different status codes to identify and distinguish different operations:

 ![Consumer RPC interaction](img/tubemq_rpc_consumer.png)